<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <title>Comments for North London Budo Dojo - Iaido Kobudo Martial Arts Dojo</title>

-<atom:link href="http://www.northlondonbudo.co.uk/comments/feed" rel="self" type="application/rss+xml" />
+<atom:link href="https://www.northlondonbudo.co.uk/comments/feed" rel="self" type="application/rss+xml" />

 <description>Teaching traditional Japanese Iaido and Kobudo martials arts in North London</description>